Pictured recipe: Cheesy Spinach-&-Artichoke Stuffed Spaghetti Squash

 All too often we start out with grand intentions—"I'm going to lose weight and eat better (this time will be different, I swear!)"—only to revert back to our old eating habits within a week or two.
 Deprivation and crash diets don't work.
 Neither does giving up all your favorite foods—who wants to do that?

 So how can you give your desire to eat healthy and lose weight some sticking power?
 Try these five tips to help turn your weight-loss plan into a strategy for healthy eating for the long haul.

 Don't Miss: Healthy Meal Plans

 If you eat too much chocolate or pizza—don't beat yourself up!
 Just get back on track again.
 Remember that one meal doesn't undo all of your healthy efforts.
 Don't "wait until Monday" or give up altogether on the healthy eating habits you've established.
 If you have a minor setback, understand that it's one small blip on the radar.
-Get right back to your healthy eating habits and right back on track for long-term success.
+Get right back to eating foods that make you feel good and you'll be right back on track for long-term success.